Giuliongo/Dell8940Hackintosh/README.md

 # What is not Working (I'm working on) ?

-* Bluetooth
 * 4K (I can only run 2K)
 * Speaker of the Monitor
 * ShutDown/Reboot/Sleep
-* Uses of external disk than apfs
 * Ethernet

 OtherWise all works perflectly (iServices, WiFi, Fluidity...)